hkumarmk/mpaas/docs/design.md

 This would cause all customer data deleted - it would do a DELETE call to /projects to delete all projects for the customer DELETE to /customers/<cid>

-## Projects api
+## org api
-The projects api is used to manage projects within an org space (under customer).
-Each customer will have at least one project in which the resources like wpaas instances are managed.
-There is a default project is created on customer registration.
-Each wpaas instances will be created under a specific project.
-Users may have access controlled based on the projects.
+The org api is used to manage projects within an org space (under customer).
+Each customer will have at least one org (and space) in which the resources like wpaas instances are managed.
+There is a default org is created on customer registration.
+Each wpaas instances will be created within an org.
+Each org is completely independent and billed separately.

-### Create project
+### Create org
-POST to /projects with below data
+POST to /orgs with below data
-* Name: Name of the project
+* Name: Name of the org
 * Description
 * cid - customer id in which the project is created - user should have access to the customer org to successfully create a project
 * Any quota configs
+* spaces - list of spaces

-## Update a project
+## Update a org
-PUT to /projects/<cid>/<project name> or /proects with cid and project name and other data to be updated
+PUT to /orgs/<cid>/<org name> or /proects with cid and org name and other data to be updated

-### Get project details
+### Get org details
-GET to /projects with cid and optionally proect name
+GET to /orgs with cid and optionally org name

-### Delete project
+### Delete org
-DELETE to /projects/<cid>/<project name>
+DELETE to /orgs/<cid>/<org name>

 ## Users api
 Each customers may have multiple users.
 Once a customer is registered, he may perform user management using the email id